PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 └── 7-summary/
 ```

+- `benchmarks/` contains benchmark information on memory usage and I/O for each rule executed.
+- `logs/` contains log files for each rule executed.
 - `1-bam/` contains the sorted bam files from mapping reads to contigs using minimap2.
 - `2-metabat-bins/` contains the outputs from metabat2, per sample.
 - `3-checkm/` contains outputs from checkm, per sample.